Global Patterns Data Vignette

 plot_grid(human_plot, human_legend, rel_widths = c(1, .25))

-Plot contributions
+Plot contributions of human sample types

 feces_contribution <- plot_contributions(mdf_human, cdf_human, "SampleType", "Feces")